songyandong/documentation/cli/README.md

 ## ppio object
 - **Description**:
-  Manage the Object of the PPIO user node
+  Manage the Object of the user node.
 - **Usage**:
   ```bash
   ppio object SUB-COMMAND